Multi-unit Auction over a Social Network: A New Multi-Unit Diffusion Auction

-A question naturally arises as to whether a mechanism exists for multi-unit diffusion auction that achieves efficiency while satisfying other desirable properties.
-We now provide a positive answer: Our MUDAR ({\em Multi-Unit Diffusion Auction with Reward}) mechanism achieves optimal social welfare by ensuring a weakened form of IC.
-MUDAR also implements the generic mechanism (Alg.~\ref{alg:framework}).
-The difference between MUDAN lies in how they incentivise winners.
-Once a winner $w$ is chosen, the MUDAN mechanism commits to allocating $w$ an item, thereby incentiving $w$ to diffuse the auction information.
-In this way, one may view the allocation result as being determined ``on the fly'' during the graph exploration.
-On the other hand, MUDAR may either allocate an item to $w$ or give $w$ a reward (i.e., a negative payment), which equals to the utility of $w$ had she been allocated an item.
+{\bf Remark.} A natural question arises as to whether a mechanism exists which achieves efficiency.
+As demonstrated above, such a mechanism necessarily incentivises critical buyers using rewards.
+We provide a mechanism, named MUDAR, towards meeting this goal.
+Similar to MUDAN, MUDAR also implements the generic mechanism (Alg.~\ref{alg:framework}).
+The difference between the two mechanism lies in how they incentivise winners.
+Unlike MUDAN, once a winner $w$ is chosen, MUDAR may either allocate an item to $w$ or give $w$ a reward (i.e., a negative payment), which equals to the utility of $w$ had she been allocated an item.
 The allocation result is determined after the graph exploration is completed, when the buyers' connections are fully revealed.
 In this way, MUDAR can identify buyers that report the $m$-highest valuations globally.
-At a given iteration:
+MUDAR achieves IR, ND, and NW.
+Assuming that the $m$th highest valuation among buyers is public, MUDAR ensures a weaker form of IC.
+Moreover, the buyers form an equilibrium such that applying MUDAR leads to an efficient allocation.
+See details in Appendix E.